apache/openoffice-project/content/developer-faqs.md

 But before you are officially given Committer permissions, there are a few administrative steps that you will need to complete.

- 1. Submit a signed [ICLA] [4] to Apache.
+1. Submit a signed [ICLA][4] to Apache.
 1. Wait for the ICLA to be received and recorded by Apache.
-You will know when this has occurred when your name appears in the [Unlisted ICLAs] [5] section on the Apache Committers page.
+You will know when this has occurred when your name appears in the [Unlisted ICLAs][5] section on the Apache Committers page.
 This could take a couple of days, longer if you submitted the ICLA via post.
- 1. Once the your ICLA has been recorded, you should send a note to the [PMC] [6] and request an Apache account.
+1. Once the your ICLA has been recorded, you should send a note to the [PMC][6] and request an Apache account.
 You will want to include your full name and email address, as you entered in the ICLA, as well as your preferred userid.
-Please [check first] [7] that your preferred userid is not already in use by another Apache Committer.
+Please [check first][7] that your preferred userid is not already in use by another Apache Committer.
 1. Once your Apache account has been created, you will receive an email with further instructions for setting up your account.
 This may take a couple of days.
- 1. If you were also voted as a PMC member, you should then [subscribe] [8] to the PMC's private mailing list.
+1. If you were also voted as a PMC member, you should then [subscribe][8] to the PMC's private mailing list.

- 1. Finally, you should read the ["Guide for new committers"] [9]
+1. Finally, you should read the ["Guide for new committers"][9]

 ## I'm not a committer, but would like to contribute, what should I do?

 Apache OpenOffice welcomes your contributions!

+> The project now uses Git.

 To contribute to the OpenOffice product, you will need to submit subversion patches ("diff" files), and attach them to issues in our [issues reporting system](https://bz.apache.org/ooo/), Bugzilla.